jackiezeng01/comprobo-computervisionproject/README.md

 The fundamental matrix is a 3x3 matrix, and we need at least 8 pairs of keypoints to determine it since it has a max 8 degrees of freedom.
 To calculate this, we tried bopth creating our own function implementing 8 point algorithm and using the OpenCV findFundamentalMatrix function using RANSAC.
 We ended up going with the built in OpenCV function for our algorithms since it was more accurate.

-The essential matrix contains the same information of the fundamental matrix and incorporates calibration.
-It also gives us rotation and translation information.
+The essential matrix contains the same information of the fundamental matrix and undistorts the images by adding in the camera calibration information.
+We derive it using the equation described in H&Z's Multiple View Geometry:

+$E = K.T*F*K$

+Then, we take the Single Value Decomposition of the essenial matrix to decompose it into a rotational element and a translational element.
+We get two variations of rotational and translation matrices.
+For ease of calculation, we set the location of the first camera to be at the origin (0,0,0) and have the derived matrices determine the location of the second camera.
+Refer to the image below for the 4 ways the rotational and translational matrices can be paired.

 <p align="center">
 <img src="possibleP2s.png" width="400"/>
 </p>
 <center> Image description </center>

-* Talk about how we get four possible P2s (Melody will talk about how we figure out which one is the correct on)

-Once we have the fundamental matrix, we needed to understand

 ### Triangulation